 Established in 1834, Fort Morgan is a pentagonal bastion fort that has stood through the Civil War, the Spanish-American War, and World Wars 1 and 2, as well as the Battle of Mobile Bay.
 During renovations in the 1870s, the fort obtained 200 cannons, though it was left abandoned by the government for it to fall into despair.
-Then, when Grover Cleveland took presindency, the fort recieved five concrete batteries between 1895-1900.
-It also recieved Roadman Cannons, able to convert to rifles.
+Then, when Grover Cleveland took presidency, the fort received five concrete batteries between 1895-1900.
+It also received Roadman Cannons, able to convert to rifles.
 Fort Morgan was deemed a national historical landmark in 1960 and one of the most endangered battle sites by the Civil War Preservation Trust.
 Today, visitors report seeing apparitions of soldiers and the residual echos of screams and cries.

 Horton House in Pine Ridge

 This eerie abandoned house (unable to photograph) is home to the story of a crazed father that brutally murdered his three children and his wife.
 He took his life thereafter.
 People say the entire family still lingers, haunting the area.
 There have been reports of being choked, sounds of knocking on the walls and the floors, and hearing the eerie scream of a girl coming from a bird…very, very strange… Another rumor is that if you place a candle in the upstairs window, that it will move between windows.
 The house was burned down a by fire in 2008.
 It was determined that lightning caused the fire but being an abandoned house, who knows what really happened to the Horton House.